drosanda/seme_webstack/readme.md

 ### Using `git submodule`

-We assuming you install seme_webstack same way with download and install.
+We assuming you install seme_webstack same way with download and instal.

 #### Windows